PedroMTQ/mantis/README.md

 The first two files can have the same query sequence in several lines (query sequence/reference source) while the `consensus_annotation.tsv` will only have one line per query sequence (consensus/query).

-Mantis can additionally output in gff format and also a kegg module matrix completeness.
-Please see [Output](https://github.com/PedroMTQ/mantis/wiki/Output) for more details.
+**GFF formatted output files can also be generated, as well as KEGG modules completeness tsv.
+Please see the [Output](https://github.com/PedroMTQ/mantis/wiki/output) page for information on the additional output files.**

 # Further details